XULIM/sockp/plan.md

 Maybe I should consider finishing the base functionalities of the server first (i.e. processing files and voice messages, do people even use voice messages?)

+2025-05-07 --

+Now accepts the username on client side, the server only receives.

+Need to be able to identify who sent the message, so adding the username in front of the message would be good.

+Then maybe code up an UI first then add DB and Auth?

+2025-05-10 --

+Voice chat with datagram socket.

+Data serialization needed.